opendp/opendp/docs/source/developer/development-environment.rst

 Clone the OpenDP Repo
 ---------------------

-If you don't have write access to the OpenDP repository, you will either need to request to join the organization or make a fork.
+If you want to submit PRs, but don't have write access to the OpenDP repository, you will either need to request to join the organization or make a fork.
 `The GitHub documentation explains forking <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.

 Clone the repo (or your fork) and change into the ``opendp`` directory that's created.